Anglo-Austrian Alliance: Alliance

 In 1727, the Austrians had agreed to suspend the Ostend Company, whose overseas trading had been a constant source of tension with the British.
 That laid the groundwork for the Treaty of Vienna, which instituted a formal alliance between the two powers.
-It was signed on 16 March 1731 by Prince Eugene, Count Sinzendorf, Count Starhemberg and the British envoy Earl of Chesterfield.
+It was signed on 16 March 1731 by Prince Eugene of Savoy, Count Sinzendorf, Count Starhemberg and the British envoy the Earl of Chesterfield.
 One immediate result was the complete disbandment of the Ostend Company, which delighted the British government.
 Britain and Austria gave each other a reciprocal guarantee against aggression.

+The Austrians therefore expected British support in the War of the Polish Succession, however this was not forthcoming as the British government considered the war to be one of aggression against the legitimately elected Polish king, Stanisław I Leszczyński.
+This strained the alliance considerably, but convergence of interests in the next war led to the revival of ties.

 The British gave material support to the Austrians in the War of the Austrian Succession in the form of British troops and providing large financial subsidies that allowed Maria Theresa to secure the Austrian throne, in defiance of Salic Law.
 By 1745, Austria had appeared to be in serious danger of being completely overrun and partitioned by Prussia and France, but a British campaign against the French in Flanders drew away crucial French manpower, allowing the Austrians to counterattack.

 The British had also applied diplomatic pressure to persuade Prussia's Frederick the Great to agree a ceasefire at the Treaty of Dresden so that Austria could turn its full attention against the French.

 The Alliance was sometimes severely strained.
 The Austrians believed the British had done little to prevent France from occupying Brussels in 1746, which led to a further increase of conflicts.

 The worst was during the Congress of Breda, aimed at negotiating an end to the war and leading to the eventual settlement at Aix-la-Chapelle in 1748.
 The British, hoping for a swift conclusion, were annoyed by Austria's slow progress in agreeing the terms.
 They eventually threatened to sign the treaty alone if Austria did not agree to it within three weeks.

 Austria reluctantly signed the treaty.
-It was particularly disturbed to have little material gains for their efforts in the war, but the British considered the terms received by the French to be very generous.
+It was particularly disturbed to have little material gains for their efforts in the war, but the British considered the terms offered by the French to be very generous.

 However, the omens looked good for the alliance.
-The Austrians had an enthusiastic supporter in Newcastle and apparently had no other major ally to turn to.
+The Austrians had an enthusiastic supporter in Newcastle, Whig politician Thomas Pelham-Holles, and apparently had no other major ally to turn to.
 The British regarded the alliance as part of the Newcastle System to maintain the security of Germany by creating an alliance between Britain, Hanover, Austria and the Dutch Republic.